-- If any of the following conditions exist, Freddie Mac considers the tax abatement to be "infinite" and abated taxes can be utilized to derive the NOI and perform the refinance test. - The phase-in period, if any, begins at least 10 years after the Mortgage maturity date - b.
+- If any of the following conditions exist, Freddie Mac considers the tax abatement to be "infinite" and abated taxes can be utilized to derive the NOI and perform the refinance test: - a.
+The phase-in period, if any, begins at least 10 years after the Mortgage maturity date - b.
 The abatement runs at least 20 years after the Origination Date - c.
-The abatement runs for the full term of a fully amortizing Mortgage g.
-Recourse for loss of tax abatement (02/29/16)

-For all other Mortgages, the underwritten NOI must include the tax expense based on actual in-place taxes, whether fully or partially abated.
+The abatement runs for the full term of a fully amortizing Mortgage - For all other Mortgages, the underwritten NOI must include the tax expense based on actual in-place taxes, whether fully or partially abated.
 Freddie Mac performs a cash flow analysis to show the effect on NOI of any decrease in the tax abatement for the term of the Mortgage plus 10 years.